toufique69/Health_Care/README.md

-# Health_Care
+# Health Care
-A project for a medicine shop to maintain stock and sales related works.
+- A project for a medicine shop to maintain stock and sales related works.
+- Run this project using Visual Studio